Unable to Work Due to Hyperhidrosis / Excessive Sweating: Are Disability Benefits Available?

 Hyperhidrosis is a condition that causes the body to sweat uncontrollably and unpredictably.
-Most commonly the hands, feet, groin, and underarms are affected; however, hyperhidrosis can also occur on the face and, rarely, the entire body.
+Hyperhidrosis most commonly affects the hands, feet, groin, and underarms, but can also occur on the face and, rarely, the entire body.

-The cause of hyperhidrosis is unknown but doctors believe that an over-reactive sympathetic nerve response is the primary cause.
-High emotion, smells, sounds, certain foods and drinks, caffeine, or nicotine can trigger episodes.
+Doctors aren't yet sure what causes hyperhidrosis, but it's suspected to result from an overactive sympathetic nervous system.
+(Your sympathetic nervous system is a network of nerves that activates the "fight or flight" response.)
+High emotions, smells, sounds, certain foods and drinks, caffeine, or nicotine can trigger episodes.
 Hyperhidrosis can also occur with other conditions like Parkinson's disease, congestive heart failure, and diabetes.

-How Does Sweating a Lot Affect One's Ability to Work?
+How Can Sweating a Lot Affect Your Ability to Work?

-Hyperhidrosis often affects both hands, and can make it difficult to perform tasks using fine motor skills, like typing, or grasping and carrying items.
-Excessive sweating can also make it hard to hold on to any job that requires working with the public, such waiting tables, seeing patients, doing in-person sales (see our article on your chances of getting disability as a former salesperson) and so on.
-The excessive moisture can also make working in some work environments dangerous, such as working with heavy equipment or driving forklifts.
+Hyperhidrosis often affects both hands and can make it difficult to perform tasks using fine motor skills, like typing, or grasping and carrying items.
+Excessive sweating can also make it hard to hold on to any job that requires working with the public, like waiting tables, seeing patients, or doing in-person sales (see our article on your chances of getting disability as a former salesperson).
+Moisture on your hands and feet can increase your risk of injury in jobs where you'd have to work with heavy equipment or drive a forklift.

-Fortunately, many sufferers are able to greatly reduce their symptoms using treatment options such as medication, iontophoresis, botox, and surgery.
-But the success of these treatments is varied and may lead to other complications, so there are some whose hyperhidrosis remains uncontrolled.
-These patients may be eligible for Social Security benefits, though in very limited circumstances.
+Fortunately, many people with hyperhidrosis are able to significantly reduce their symptoms using treatment options such as medication, iontophoresis, botox, and surgery.
+But the success of these treatments is varied and they may lead to other complications, so for some people, their hyperhidrosis remains uncontrolled.
+In some circumstances, they might qualify for disability benefits from the Social Security Administration (SSA).

 Can I Get Disability for Hyperhidrosis?

 To be eligible for disability, hyperhidrosis must prevent you from working any type of full-time job for at least 12 consecutive months.
-Because hyperhidrosis does not have a disability listing, the SSA will have to determine if the symptoms of your illness prevent you from doing your past work and any other work in the U.S. If the SSA decides there is any work you can still do, you will be denied.
+Because hyperhidrosis isn't a listed impairment, the SSA will have to determine if the symptoms of your illness prevent you from doing your past work and any other work in the national economy.
+If the SSA decides there is any work you can still do, your application will be denied.

-A non-exertional limitation is one that affects a person's ability to do other activities needed for work that are not related to strength.
-Examples of non-exertional limitations include the ability to:
+Non-exertional limitations are restrictions that affect your ability to do other work-related activities that aren't related to strength.
+Examples of non-exertional limitations include:

 For more information, see our article on how using a combination of impairments can help win your claim.

-Winning a claim for disability because of hyperhidrosis will be difficult; however, there may be some appeal hearing techniques to increase your chances of approval.
-You should speak with an experienced disability attorney to discuss your claim and see what techniques may work best in your particular case.
+Getting disability benefits for hyperhidrosis can be challenging.
+Consider speaking with an experienced disability attorney to discuss your claim and see what techniques may work best in your particular case.

 Do You Qualify for Disability in Your State?